LCA-EET/LCA/readme_new.md

 A debugging utility is provided to assist testers with debugging the mod.
 You can access the debugger through the LCA Assistant, or by, typing the following command into the debugging console:
 CLUAConsole:CreateCreature("XALCDBG")
 Talk to the creature that is spawned to access the debugging options.
-[!Warning]
+> [!WARNING]
-Use of the debugger is recommended for testing purposes only.
+> Use of the debugger is recommended for testing purposes only.

 ### Bug Reports
 <a name="a_bugs"></a>